Food for Special Medical Purposes

 FSMPS ARE…

-For the dietary management of patients who are suffering from a disease, disorder or medical condition which either temporarily or permanently affects their ability to achieve a suitable nutritional intake using normal foods.
+For the dietary management of patients unable to achieve a suitable nutritional intake using regular foods: FSMPs assist patients suffering from a disease, disorder, or medical condition that either temporarily or permanently affects their ability to achieve adequate nutritional intake through regular foods.
+They either supplement or replace the diet of those patients entirely.

-Developed based on scientific and clinical insights, often in close collaboration with scientists and healthcare Professionals.
+Developed based on scientific and clinical insights: FSMPs are often developed in close collaboration with scientists and healthcare Professionals.
 They are supported by sound medical and scientific data which may include national, international or professional guidelines.

-Used on the recommendation of, and under the supervision of a healthcare professional.
-This necessary and continued healthcare professional supervision clearly distinguishes FSMPs from other types of food.
+To be used under medical supervision & recommendation: This necessary and continued healthcare professional supervision clearly distinguishes FSMPs from other types of food.
 They are consumed across all healthcare settings – in hospitals, care homes, clinics and in private homes.

 FSMPs can help